Chart Color Schemes

 An assessment of population growth drivers in Naracoorte reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Naracoorte's population, as of November 2025, is approximately 6,478.
-This figure represents an increase of 185 people since the 2021 Census, which reported a population of 6,293.
-The growth is inferred from the estimated resident population of 6,450 in June 2024 and an additional 72 validated new addresses since the Census date.
-This results in a population density of 56 persons per square kilometer.
-Naracoorte's 2.9% growth since the census places it within 2.5 percentage points of the SA3 area (5.4%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 86.8% of overall population gains during recent periods, driving primary population growth in the area.
+Naracoorte's population is approximately 6,478 as of November 2025.
+This figure represents an increase of 185 people since the 2021 Census, which recorded a population of 6,293.
+The growth is inferred from ABS estimates: Naracoorte had an estimated resident population of 6,450 in June 2024 and 72 new addresses were validated after the Census date.
+This results in a density ratio of 56 persons per square kilometer.
+Between 2021 and 2025, Naracoorte's growth rate is around 2.9%, which is within 2.5 percentage points of the SA3 area's growth rate of 5.4%.
+Overseas migration contributed approximately 86.8% of population gains during this period.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends indicate an overall decline in the area's population.
-According to this methodology, the population is expected to decrease by 27 persons by 2041.
-However, specific age cohorts are projected to grow, notably the 85 and over age group, which is anticipated to increase by 201 people during this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, adjusted using weighted aggregation from LGA to SA2 levels.
+Future trends indicate an overall population decline of 27 persons by 2041.
+However, specific age cohorts are projected to grow: notably, the 85 and over age group is expected to increase by 201 people during this period.

 Frequently Asked Questions - Population